Aluminum

 The risks to UBC supply described above are very real.

 There is logic here.
-Historically, whenever we see upside volatility in P1020 prices (late 1980’s, mid-1990’s, 2007-2008, 2011, 2022), the discount for scrap to primary widens.
+Historically, whenever we see upside volatility in P1020 prices (late 1980s, mid-1990s, 2007-2008, 2011, 2022), the discount for scrap to primary widens.
 A move from $0.25 per pound premiums today to $0.45-$0.50 post implementation of tariffs could produce the same outcome.

 However, the wild card here arguing against this for UBC is the new element of Asian demand pulling Canadian and Mexican cans away from the US.
-Other grades, sourced within the US may very well experience these widening of discounts.
+Other grades, sourced within the US, may very well experience these widening of discounts.

 Uncertainty breeds economic inertia

-One area of broad agreement in Florida was that the unknowns around tariff policy is killing capital investment across a host of industries.
+One area of broad agreement in Florida was that the unknowns around tariff policy were killing capital investment across a host of industries.
 Despite the hype about these tariffs being used to stimulate a revitalization of American industry, it is chilling investment.
-People are concerned about more inflation — not less inflation.
+People are concerned about more inflation – not less inflation.
 That means interest rates might not come down and might even go up.

-Overall demand for aluminum is still viewed as “spotty,” especially amongst the value-added products such as billet, sheet ingot and foundry alloy.
+Overall demand for aluminum is still viewed as “spotty,” especially amongst the value-added products such as billet, sheet ingot, and foundry alloy.
 The exception might be aluminum rod, where expectations are bullish because of the demand for more electricity to feed the tremendous growth in AI and data centers in general.
 The downside to this AI/data center growth story is that it puts power costs for other industries very much in jeopardy.

 The latest news about Stargate, the massive AI project, is viewed as potentially raising electricity costs.
 That makes Century Aluminum’s new greenfield smelter an even tougher task.